09 Spinning Wheels

 “Qu’est-ce-que vous pensez?”2 Mittens asked, referring to our recent meeting with Euphemia.

-I replied, “I was struck by how unmoved Euphemia was.
+I replied, “I was struck by Euphemia’s lack of emotion.
 Her sister, her litter-mate, her twin has just died.
 I expected more grief”.

 “Do not make the mistake my friend of thinking she was not sad enough”, the feline replied.
 “Certainly there are cats who suffer from remorse, but no one would call remorse ‘cat-like’ behaviour.”